-Facts about this Plan
+Facts about National HMO Health Plan

-This Plan is a comprehensive medical plan, sometimes called a health maintenance organization (HMO).
+This Plan is a comprehensive medical plan, sometimes called a Health Maintenance Organization (HMO).
 When you enroll in an HMO, you are joining an organized system of health care that arranges in advance with specific doctors, hospitals and other providers to give care to members and pays them directly for their services.
+Benefits are available only from Plan providers except during a medical emergency.
+Members are required to select a personal doctor from among participating Plan primary care doctors.
+Services of a specialty care doctor can only be received by referral from the selected primary care doctor.